 Appointment New Patient Appointment or 214-645-8300

-UT Southwestern Medical Center’s movement disorders specialists have expertise in diagnosing and treating essential tremor, the most common movement disorder.
-We take a multidisciplinary approach to treatment, helping to reduce symptoms and enhance patients' well-being.
+UT Southwestern Medical Center’s movement disorders specialists have extensive expertise in diagnosing and treating essential tremor – the most common movement disorder – as well as other tremor disorders.
+We take a multidisciplinary approach to help reduce symptoms and improve patients’ quality of life.

 UT Southwestern has expertise in diagnosing essential tremor and providing comprehensive, individualized care to treat it.
 Our Movement Disorders Program is a major regional referral center for disorders such as essential tremor.

-Additionally, UT Southwestern researchers are conducting pioneering research to treat essential tremor; their initiatives include efforts to improve patient outcomes through deep brain stimulation surgery and using advanced nonsurgical techniques to locate the precise area in the brain linked to essential tremor.
+Additionally, UT Southwestern researchers are conducting pioneering research to understand and treat essential tremor.
+Their initiatives include efforts to improve patient outcomes through surgical therapies such as deep brain stimulation and MR-guided focused ultrasound.

 People who have essential tremor experience different degrees, locations, and types of shaking, but many share common symptoms.
 For example, the tremor:

-• Begins slowly and is often more pronounced on one side of the body
+• Typically affects both hands, though it may be more pronounced on one side of the body

-• Involves a "yes-yes" or "no-no" motion (when affecting the head)
+• Can cause a “yes-yes” or “no-no” motion when affecting the head

 Certain factors can make these symptoms worse, such as: